nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Clearing all entries : `clear`

-Clears all entries from your FABook.
+Clears all entries from your PetPal.json.

 Format: `clear`